Elections Act 2022

 Implications for voters, candidates, and political parties

 A press notice on Royal Assent of the Act was published on gov.uk on 28 April, and the House of Commons Library has updated its briefing on the passage of the Act.
-Much of the detail for implementation of the Elections Act will be set out in secondary legislation, which will be made over the course of 2022/23 now that the primary legislation has received Royal Assent.
+Much of the detail for implementation of the Elections Act will be set out in secondary legislation, which was made over the course of 2022/23 now that the primary legislation has received Royal Assent.

 Significant changes have been introduced by this legislation which include: